Schedule 1 of the Mental Health Act 2009 (SA) spells out what is not mental illness because of any or more of the following:

 - membership of a particular cultural or racial group.

-However if a person who takes or has taken alcohol or any other drug whcih results in serious or permanent physiological, biochemical or psychological effect then alcohol or drug taking can be regarded as an indication that the person is suffering from a mental illness.
+Whilst being temporarily affected by alcohol or drug use does not fall under the definition of mental illness, if a person has sustained serious or permanent physiological, biochemical or psychological impairment as a result of alcohol or drugs then alcohol or drug use can be regarded as an indication that the person is suffering from a mental illness.

 Where there is uncertainty as to whether a particular condition is a mental illness, contact a doctor or a Community Mental Health Service.
-In an emergency contact the Assessment and Crisis Intervention Service (ACIS).
-Their contact number is 13 14 65.
+In an emergency contact the Assessment and Crisis Intervention Service (ACIS) on 13 14 65.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.